Timinator2000/Algorithm_X/07 - multiplicity/01 - multiplicity.md

 ('student scheduled', 'Lola')
 ```

-Up until now, requirements needed to be covered exactly once, but now the Emma requirement needs to be covered twice.
+Until now, requirements needed to be covered exactly once, but now the Emma requirement needs to be covered twice and in future test cases, students are request even more than 2 hours of instruction.
 Houston, we have a problem.

+In his book, [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html), Donald Knuth discusses Algorithm M for handling problems with requirements/constraints that might need to be covered multiple time and I suggest you add learning about Algorithm M to your to-do list.
+However, this playground is an Algorithm X tutorial and an overarching goal of mine is to explore how much we can accomplish with one, out-of-the-box AlgorithmXSolver!